adhie1337/linq-tutorial/README.md

 ### excercise-linq-basics-003
 Notice we have a new project in the solution: `LinqTutorial.Implementation`.
 It has one namespace currently with the new record type `LinqTutorial.Implementation.Stables.Horse`.
 For these line of excercises, you can assume this is a third-party library, therefore **you can not change the code of `LinqTutorial.Implementation`**.
 Your task is to make the test green (as always).
 Use the `Select` method to do so.

+### excercise-linq-basics-004
+The task is exactly the same as in 003, but you will have to use query syntax for this one.
+Google `Linq query syntax` to get some tips how to do that.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: